Writing

 Test Harnesses for Data Pipelines: Engineering Confidence at Every Layer

 Testing data pipelines isn't like testing application code.
-The inputs are messy, the outputs are probabilistic, and the infrastructure is expensive.
-Here's how to build test harnesses that work.
+Messy inputs, probabilistic outputs, expensive infrastructure.
+How to build harnesses that work.

 -